odoo-dev/odoo/doc/howtos/rdtraining/05_securityintro.rst

   to the model is ``model_<model_name>``, where ``<model_name>`` is the ``_name`` of the model with the ``.`` replaced by ``_``.
 Seems cumbersome?
 Indeed it is...
 - ``group_id/id`` refers to the group which the access right applies to.
-We will cover the concept of groups in the appendix dedicated to the security.
+We will cover the concept of groups in the :ref:`advanced topic <howto/rdtraining/N_security>` dedicated to the security.
 - ``perm_read,perm_write,perm_create,perm_unlink``: read, write, create and unlink permissions

 .. exercise:: Add access rights.